IShamraI/PortSentry/README.md

 # PortSentry
-PortSentry is your Port Knocking Configuration Companion
+PortSentry is your Port Knocking Configuration Companion for Mikrotik RouterOS.

 ## Usage